💼 Client Portfolio Update

 - Numbers must reconcile (begin + flows + performance = end); show the reconciliation or state it explicitly

-- Performance shown net of fees by default; label gross if gross is used
+- Performance shown net of fees by default; gross labeled where shown

 - Benchmark must be named, not just "the market"; explain what the benchmark includes if the client is likely new to it